Supernova constraints on lepton flavor violating ALPs: Abstract

 \section{Abstract}

 Supernovae offer a unique hot and dense environment to probe new physics beyond the Standard Model.
 We investigate supernova cooling constraints on lepton-flavor-violating (LFV) axions and axion-like particles (ALPs) that couple to electrons and muons.
-Three production channels are considered: muon decay, axion bremsstrahlung, and electron-muon coalescence.
-We find that the electron-muon coalescence process, which was neglected in previous LFV-ALP studies, yields the strongest constraints on the LFV coupling in the mass range of $\sim (115,280)$ MeV.
+For LFV-ALP production in supernovae, muon decay and lepton bremsstrahlung have been considered previously.
+In this work, we identify the electron-muon coalescence channel as an efficient new production mechanism in the high-mass regime.
+We also include the semi-Compton scattering process, which has recently been shown to provide sizable contributions for electron-coupled ALPs.
+We find that muon decay dominates in the low-mass regime, electron-muon coalescence becomes the leading channel at high masses, and semi-Compton scattering provides the dominant contribution in the intermediate mass range.
+We find that the electron-muon coalescence process yields the strongest constraints in the mass range of $\sim (115,280)$ MeV, probing the ALP-electron-muon coupling down to $\sim 4\times 10^{-10}$ for an ALP mass of $\sim200$ MeV.